capactio/capact/docs/tutorial/rocketchat-installation/README.md

 ### Validate RocketChat high availability setup

 > **NOTE**: The following steps are optional.
 In this tutorial we used AWS EKS Voltron installation and all instructions will be based on this setup.

-Now, let's validate the high-availability setup for the RocketChat
+Now, let's validate the high-availability setup for the RocketChat.

-> **NOTE**: Depending on which node will be deleted and to which RocketChat Pod you connected it may take up to 30 to update Kubernets configuration.
-During that time RocketChat may not be available.

 1. Preparation